BIGRoC: Boosting Image Generation via a Robust Classifier: Additional Ablations and Demonstrations

 \subsection{Visual demonstration of BIGRoC's iterations}

 BIGRoC is an iterative boosting algorithm, and as such, it performs several update steps.
 In Figure \ref{fig:vis_through_time}, we visualize the optimization algorithm performed by our method.
 As can be seen, the perceptual quality of the images obtained by BIGRoC gradually improves during its application.
+More specifically, at first, BIGRoC focuses on the coarse shape and details of the image and then on the fine details.